salvatore-dimartino/LaTazza/HowTo.md

 ## Data persistency

+The final project must be portable to satisfy NFR4.

+For implementing data persistency there are three options:

-The final project must implement data persistency.
-To do so, a database may be needed.
-If choose to use a database, to make the project portable, you will have to use an embedded database, that is a database that stores the data in local files.
+1. Using an embedded database to make the project portable, that is a database that stores the data in local files.
 [H2](https://www.h2database.com/html/main.html), [DerbyDB](https://db.apache.org/derby/) and [SQLite](https://www.sqlite.org/index.html) are the suggested alternatives for this purpose.

-You can also create JSON, XML, or CSV files of your own to store the data of the application, or properly serialize/deserialize Java objects into local files.
+2. Creating JSON, XML, or CSV files of your own to store the data of the application

+3. Properly serialize/deserialize Java objects into local files.

 ## Use of remote libraries